open-source-quality/open-source-quality.github.io/_posts/2018-02-01-open-source-maturity-model.markdown

 ### Stage Risks
 At this stage solution the higher level of adoption could lead to contributions overflow.
 Maintanance team is critical to grow.
 The critical risks are:
-- Confusing collaboration, which stall the development process
+- _Confusing collaboration_, which stall the development process
-- Lack of solved problem documentation leads to overcomplexity of the project, the best way is to define boundaries and add documentation that could help members of community to create alternative solution.
+- _Lack of solved problem documentation_ leads to overcomplexity of the project, the best way is to define boundaries and add documentation that could help members of community to create alternative solution.
 On one side it will help to simplify current project and on the other encourage more developers to participate in problem solving.

 ### Resource Wastage
 For the _Confusing collaboration_ problem the huge optimization is _Development process documetation_ which includes CONTRIBUTING.md, templates of Issues and Pull Requests, etc.

-# Conclusion
 ---

+## Conclusion

 If you found any part of the document confusing or incomplete feel free to create an Issue on [GitHub](https://github.com/open-source-quality/open-source-quality.github.io/issues).
 Contributions are welcome!